 We no longer sell this model, but it can be identified by its colour, square shape, and the three cables coming out of it for power, video and audio.

 This is the successor to the NCF15EA.
-You can identify it by its colour, square shape and the cable trailing from it.
+You can identify it by the black case and square shape.
 This camera does not have a microphone (though one can be attached) so by default it only has a cable for video and power.
 There is also a toggle stick where the cable splits into two.

 This camera is the big brother of the NCTV205I and NCTV2A.
 This camera can output video at 8MP, or 4K quality!
 It also has a built in microphone.